sfuller/MonC/README.md

 * Simple Frontend (For testing purposes)
 * Lexer
 * Parser
+* VM + IL Code Generator
 That's it for now

 ## What's not in this repo?
-* Interpreter (Keeps changing rapidly so I'm not intending on ripping it out of the game's codebase until later.)
-* VM/IL/CodeGen (As fun as this would be to implement, it's not super important to the game right now.)
+* Executable Generation
+* AOT/JIT (Hooking this up to LLVM would be pretty neat!)